erknas/song-library/README.md

 Examples:

-1. Get songs with pagination and filters
+1. Get songs with pagination and filters.
+Page size can be 10, 25 or 50; default is 10.

 `/songs?page=1&size=10&song=Supermassive%20Black%20Hole&group=Muse&date=16.07.2016`

-2. Get song text
+2. Get song text with pagination.
+Page size can be 1, 5 or 10; default is 1.

 `/song?id=1&page=1&size=1`